My Top Images of 2022 with Photo Tips

 PHOTO TIP - Understanding Flash

 It’s not uncommon to hear photographers assert with a tone of condescension that they “only use natural light”.
 I think this can sometimes come from an ill-informed place of believing flash always looks excessive, obvious, and artificial.
 In reality, many of the world’s top wildlife images, such as those awarded in Wildlife Photographer of the Year, or those on the pages of National Geographic incorporate flash, but you might not even know it.
-While this image is clearly taken using flash (three in fact), it’s an example of how mixing ambient light and artificial light can create unique images, and how thoughtful positioning is the key to subtle and effective flash work.
+While this image is clearly taken using flash (three, in fact), it’s an example of how mixing ambient light and artificial light can create unique images, and how thoughtful positioning is the key to subtle and effective flash work.
 Learning about flash is something many photographers put off, or dismiss entirely, but in my opinion, it’s one of the most beneficial things you can do to elevate your work, and open up a whole new world of creative possibilities.

 Mountain Bluebird with Dragonfly